dimmyvi/secure-credential-transfer/draft-secure-credential-transfer.md

 - mailboxIdentifier (String, Required) - MailboxIdentifier (refer to Terminology).
 - payload (Object, Required) - for the purposes of Secure Credential Transfer API, this is a data structure, describing Provisioning Information specific to Credential Provider.
 It consists of the following 2 key-value pairs:
     1. "type": "AES128" (refer to Encryption Format section).
-    2. "data": HEX or BASE64-encoded binary value of ciphertext.
+    2. "data": BASE64-encoded binary value of ciphertext.
 - displayInformation (String, Required) - for the purposes of the Secure Credential Transfer API, this is a JSON data blob.
 It allows an application running on a receiving device to build a visual representation of the credential to show to user.
 The data structure contains the following fields:
     1. title - a String with the title of the credential (e.g. "Car Key")